Harry Pierpont: Fatal escape attempt

 With Dillinger's death at the hands of the FBI on July 22, 1934, and time running out for them, Makley and Pierpont resorted to other means to get off death row: they would try to duplicate their old friend's feat.

 On September 22, 1934, exactly two months after Dillinger's death, Pierpont and Makley carved phony pistols out of soap cakes, and painted them black with shoe polish, and made their move.
 Brandishing the toys, they managed to get out of their cells and to the main door of the death house before rifle-wielding guards opened fire.
 Makley was mortally wounded and Pierpont was riddled with bullets.
 Although he survived, he was seriously injured.

 Execution

 Pierpont was executed at the Ohio Penitentiary on October 17, 1934.
 Still suffering from injuries incurred during his attempted escape, he had to be carried to the electric chair where he was successfully put to death, and pronounced dead at 12:14 a.m.
 His death certificate lists his age as 32 years and 4 days, with a date of birth of October 13, 1902 in Muncie, Indiana.

-His occupation was listed as former engineer and his marital status was given as "married."
+His occupation was listed as former engineer and his marital status was given as "married".
 His mother, Lena Pierpont, of R.R.
-2, Lakeville, Indiana was the informant.
+2, Lakeville, Indiana, was the informant.

-He is buried in the Holy Cross and St. Joseph Cemetery in Indianapolis, Indiana.
+He is buried in the Holy Cross and St. Joseph Cemetery in Indianapolis.